Toolbar Config object¶

 - A palette action which is used for opening and closing the palette.
 This is added to the left side of the toolbar if the

-field is set to either “Flyout” (the default) or “Modal” in the canvas configuration. - A notification panel action which is used to open and close the notifications panel.
+enablePaletteLayoutfield is set to either “Flyout” (the default) or “Modal” in the canvas configuration. - A notification panel action which is used to open and close the notifications panel.
 This will be added to the right side of the toolbar if a notification configuration object is specified to the

-react object.
+<CommonCanvas>react object.

-field for the items should be either “togglePalette” or “toggleNotificationPanel”.
+The position and a subset of fields for these items can be customized by providing an appropriate object in either the leftBar or rightBar arrays.
+The action field for the items should be either “togglePalette” or “toggleNotificationPanel”.
 Any of the following fields can be optionally provided to override the default values: label, iconEnabled, incLabelWithIcon and tooltip.

 For example, if the application provides the following in, say, the leftBar array: